stickyweather/stickyweather.github.io/_posts/2024-03-25-to-stop-climate-change-we-must-love.md

 author: Forrest Brown
 robots: index, follow
 comments: true
-# [choose from one of the following case sensitive categories: Climate, Sustainability, The South, Ideas, Politics, Urbanism, Misc]
+# [choose from one of the following categories: Climate, Sustainability, The South, Ideas, Politics, Urbanism, Misc]
-category: Ideas
+category: ideas
 ---

 Easter is this coming weekend.
 Growing up, Easter stands out in my memory not just for the egg hunts and pastel colors but also for the weather.